 The quality of construction is in the usual JRC tradition, "excellent" inside and out.
 The "internal" power transformer is of good quality too, I think the same one that was used in the NRD-525/535.
 It is very quiet and normal amount of heat.
 No excessive buzzing sounds (unlike the power transformer in the NRD-301A, which buzzes like a hive of mad bee's, also runs very HOT).

 Also JRC did a excellent job with the rest of the power supply as well.
 They are feeding the input voltage to the 545's regulator's at a perfect level (as was the case in the NRD-525-535 sets), so they run at a very good "warmish" temperature.
 I have heard of Drake not doing so well in this area with the R-8 series.....you will not have to resort of having to use a external DC power supply to run this receiver (as some Drake R-8x owners have done) because of excessive heat and or excessive "buzzy"noises.
-UPDATE : JRC has changed the transformer in more current production, see green block below.
+UPDATE : JRC changed the power transformer in later production, see green block below.

 The encoder that has been chosen for the "BWC" control has a very good feel to it.
 The tuning knob also has a very good feel to it, no weird play or grizzly feeling.
 It indeed uses a very good optical type encoder, and at this price point it should.

 Push buttons all have a OK feel and are of the "tact" variety.
 Thank goodness no "Rubber/Soft Plastic" key's !
 A bit of "loosness" and key wobble which is normal using this system.Yes, the 545 has the painted pushbuttons just as it was on the NRD-535.
 I wish manafactures would get away from the use of painting the surface of the actual button that we will be placing our paws on.
 You know these will show wear and worst case this paint will get totally removed with use.
-I know this is to make it look "pretty"..but hey JRC..on the next set down the road (if there is to be one) lets forget the paint on the buttons.

 General ergonomics are of the usual JRC stature, superb.
 The Tuning Knob speed is much improved over the NRD-525 and 535.
 I can set it to the speed what I like.
 It was just too S-L-O-W on these other JRCs sets.
 My old NRD-93 also suffered from a even slower turtle speed knob.
 Much better JRC...thanks.
-JRC is still using a nice standard 3-wire AC plug socket for the power input, another great item to see.
+JRC 545 is using a nice standard 3-wire AC plug socket for the power input, another great item to see.

 The NRD-545's display is a Negative Type LCD and uses a Fluorescent Tube behind it (CCFL).
 But Im a bit concerned on the life of this tube before it burns out ?
 It does not look like it would be easy to replace and would more than likely cost a pretty penny to have it done if one was not handy with electronics (and even if the parts can still be purchased ??).